rittermod/FS25_AdjustAnimalFood/README.md

 - Change which crops belong to each food group (fillTypes)
 - Modify mixed feed recipes and ingredient proportions
 - Customize TMR/forage recipe compositions and ranges
+- Control whether animals eat all food groups in parallel or not
 - Control animal food consumption speed with a multiplier

 You **cannot**: